 The Executive Board has set up a standing committee to manage its tasks efficiently.
 This committee also includes persons who are not members of the Executive Board.
 It prepares major decisions of the Executive Board, examines them in the light of the specialist expertise represented on the committee, and decides on matters assigned to it or makes recommendations to the Executive Board.
 The committee generally meets twice a month in advance of Executive Board meetings.

 The Executive Board reports regularly to the Supervisory Board, which is made up of an equal numbers of shareholder and employee representatives.
 At the Supervisory Board meetings, the Executive Board informs the Supervisory Board at least four times a year about the business development of the Group and its affiliated companies.
-The Chairman of the Executive Board also informs the Chairman of the Supervisory Board and the Supervisory Board about important events.
-In the 2020 reporting year, due to the crisis situation, the Chairman of the Supervisory Board was in part in daily contact with the Chairman of the Executive Board and also regularly discussed selected issues with other members of the Executive Board.
+The Chairman of the Executive Board informs the Chairman of the Supervisory Board and the Supervisory Board about important events also between the meetings.
 The Executive Board submits regular reports on the main business developments and the Company's quarterly reports to the Supervisory Board.

 Composition of the Supervisory Board